Skip to main content

 If your eyeball hurts or you can't see properly, call your doctor.
 You'll also need to see a doctor if you have swelling and redness beyond your eyelid, like in your eye or other parts of your face.

-If your doctor decides you have a stye, he or she may give you an antibiotic cream to use on your eyelid or prescribe antibiotic pills.
+If you have a stye, the doctor may give you an antibiotic cream to use on your eyelid or prescribe antibiotic pills.
 In rare cases, a doctor may need to make a tiny cut in an eyelid to let out the clogged-up material.
 The doctor also will be able to tell if you have something other than a stye and treat that.

 Some people are more likely to get styes than others.
 If you find you get a lot of styes, let your doctor know.